browserbase/slack-operator/README.md

    npm install
    ```

-3. Copy `.env.local` and add your API keys.
+3. Copy `.env.example` to `.env.local` and add your API keys.
 You can get a Browserbase API key and project ID from the [Browserbase Dashboard](https://www.browserbase.com/overview).
    ```
    BROWSERBASE_API_KEY=your-browserbase-api-key
    BROWSERBASE_PROJECT_ID=your-browserbase-project-id